How We Work

 LEF is not a political organization.
 We do seek to provide our community with access to recent articles and information on issues that concern students.
 Three times per year we publish a newsletter, The LEF Report, that highlights a thought leadership topic.
 Due to the pandemic, publishing has been suspended.
 We also provide links to other publishers of relevant education and parenting content in our Insights section.

 Robotics & Beyond of New Milford leads this 5-week series which enables students to explore a variety of topics in STEM and design.
 Each week includes an engineering design challenge or topic in physics, mechanics or energy.
 This is a screen-free program; all topics are hands-on and focused on problem solving, learning new skills, concepts and vocabulary, and interaction with peers.

-Litchfield Public Schools and the Litchfield Education Foundation have partnered with Connecticut Kids Play Chess, Inc., (CKPCI) one of the largest chess teaching organizations in Connecticut, to run the program.
-The program is open to all students at the Litchfield Intermediate School, Grades 4 through 6.
+Litchfield Public Schools and the Litchfield Education Foundation have partnered with Connecticut Kids Play Chess, Inc., (CKPCI) one of the largest chess teaching organizations in Connecticut, to run this after-school program.

 Girls Robotics Team

 The idea behind competitive robotics is to bring the excitement and energy our culture has for sports and bring it to STEM.
 The competitive aspect motivates students to learn about engineering design and computer programming.
 But like in sports, it’s not really whether they win or lose.
 The program is really about team building along with learning some very valuable tech skills.